-However, the best way to assess a university's philosophy is to read its Act and then use it as a benchmark to judge its performance.
+A third risk was for UOIT to share a campus with Durham College in truly innovative ways, including shared facilities (e.g., library, student centre, residences, athletic facilities), assess a university's philosophy is to read its Act and then use it as a benchmark to judge its performance.
 The

 UOIT Act declares a special mission for career-oriented education and seamless credit pathways for college grads.
-The objects go on to require that the university be innovative, meeting the individual needs of each student and the market needs of employers; be of the highest quality in learning, teaching, research and professional practice; and relate to the Durham/Northumberland region but also Ontario, Canada and the world.
+The objects go on to require that the university be innovative, meeting the individual needs of each student and the market needs of employers; be of the highest quality in learning, teaching, research and professional practice; and relate to the Durham/Northumberland region but also Ontario.
+Canada and the world.